briqr/briqr.github.io/_pages/about.md

 ======
 Dec 2017-Aug 2019, Feb 2021-Aug 2022, Aug 2022-March 2023. **PhD** student in CS, CV lab.

 During these dates I worked as a PhD student in computer science at the University of Bonn.
-Since April 2023 my funding was cut, and I continue to work on my PhD part-time alongside working as a course instructor for Undergrad CS courses (AI, Computer Graphics, Data Structures and Algorithms).
+Since April 2023 I am self-funded, and I continue to work on my PhD part-time alongside working as a course instructor for Undergrad CS courses (AI, Computer Graphics, Data Structures and Algorithms).

 Meanwhile, I am ready for the job market for interesting research positions in AI, CV, ML.